Insects

 Mopane worms – high protein food in Africa

-Mopane worms (Instars of Gonimbrasia (Imbrasia) belina) are mainly found on Mopane trees (Colophosperma mopane), but also on Wild Syringa (Burkea africana), on Zebrawood (Microberlinia Brazzavillensis) and others.
-However Mopane trees are a highly dominant species in climates and areas…
+Mopane worms (Instars of Gonimbrasia belina) are mainly found on Mopane trees (Colophosperma mopane) but also on Wild Syringa (Burkea africana), Zebrawood (Microberlinia Brazzavillensis) and others.
+However, Mopane trees are a highly dominant species in climates and areas suitable for…

 Termite soil as building material

-Termite mounds are primarily made of soil, which is excavated below the mound and carried to the surface by these insects.
-They use the soil to construct the mound, forming it into a variety of shapes depending on the termite…
+Termite mounds are primarily made of soil, excavated below the mound, and carried to the surface by these insects.
+They use the soil to construct the mound, forming it into various shapes depending on the termite species.
+The exterior of…

 African termite alates for food

-In Southern Africa, both Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a certain area usually once a year.
-These alates are winged termites, which are kept by termite workers within certain chambers in the…
+In Southern Africa, Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a specific area usually once a year.
+These alates are winged termites, which termite workers keep within certain chambers in the mound.
+They represent…

 Wax extraction from honeycombs

-For wax extraction, the empty combs are first put in water which is heated until the wax melts.
-The liquid is then poured through a piece of coarse cloth and while still hot this is twisted or squeezed until as…
+For wax extraction, the empty combs are first put in water, which is heated until the wax melts.
+The liquid is then poured through a piece of coarse cloth, and while still hot, this is twisted or squeezed until as…

 Improvised protective equipment for beekeepers

 Locally made-up smokers and overalls are used for inspection or harvesting the hives as improvised equipment.
 These have also become expensive and are often shared by a group of beekeepers.
-Improvised protective overalls The coveralls are made from old flour…
+Improvised protective overalls A protective bee suit enables the beekeeper…

 Alternative beehives in D.R.
 Congo